 The task at hand: to convert brand new prospects who love LOTR into single ticket buyers.
 Would this quest be successful?
 We’re not Mr. Frodo - but we did use a long-running, multi-channel, highly targeted campaign to do just that.

 Our initial campaigns launched when 88,000 sci-fi/fantasy lovers gathered at the Washington State Convention Center.
 What happens when this many people gather in one place?
 Lots of standing in line and scrolling on Facebook.
-With this in mind, we utilized Facebook’s Canvas ad - it was the perfect ‘top-of-funnel’ platform for engaging these new prospects.
+With this in mind, we utilized Facebook’s Instant Experience (previously known as Canvas Ads) - it was the perfect ‘top-of-funnel’ platform for engaging these new prospects.
 We saw this as an opportunity to say, "You shall not pass us by."

-Since Canvas is a fully immersive, mobile experience, we could bring the Emerald City Comicon attendees into the world of Lord of the Rings with SSO.
+Since Instant Experience is a fully immersive, mobile experience, we could bring the Emerald City Comicon attendees into the world of Lord of the Rings with SSO.

 We targeted top-of-funnel audiences that were within 1 mile of the convention center.
 Our goal was to inspire these Facebook users to further their LOTR interests by visiting the SSO site to learn more (or, better yet, purchase a ticket).